-This pumpkin spice scones recipe is inspired by the Starbucks favorite with one giant difference.
-These pumpkin scones are low carb and gluten free.
+This keto pumpkin spice scones recipe is inspired by the tempting pumpkin scone in the glass case at “Fivebucks” (because it costs $5 for a cup of coffee these days, crazy).
+It’s just like theirs which is one of my favorite with one giant difference.
+These keto pumpkin scones are low carb and gluten free.
+With only 9 carbs in each, they definitely will work with your keto or low carb lifestyle.
 There’s plenty of spicy pumpkin flavor in each mellow bite.
-Add a little butter or cream cheese if you like, these scones aren’t dry or crumbly.
+Add a little butter or cream cheese if you like even those these scones aren’t dry or crumbly.
 All of a sudden there’s something to love about breakfast again.

-For this recipe you’ll need: butter, almond flour, coconut flour, erythritol, pumpkin puree, baking powder, cinnamon, ginger, cloves, nutmeg, salt, eggs, heavy cream, butter, Torani Sugar Free Pumpkin syrup, bourbon
+For this recipe you’ll need: butter, almond flour, coconut flour, erythritol, pumpkin puree, baking powder, cinnamon, ginger, cloves, nutmeg, salt, eggs, heavy cream, butter, Torani Sugar Free Pumpkin syrup, and your favorite bourbon!

-It’s that time of year when the dark, early mornings are crisp and chilly when I go to the gym – and by crisp and chilly I mean below 60 degrees.
-Don’t forget, I’m a Texan.
-We pull out winter clothes out when the thermometer dips below 80 degrees.
-The Internet blooms overnight with all things pumpkin spice and Starbucks starts pushing pumpkin spice lattes.
-Food companies come up with weird pumpkin variations of their popular products.
+It’s that time of year when the dark, early mornings are crisp and chilly when I go to the gym.
+By crisp and chilly I mean below 60 degrees.
+Don’t forget, I’m a Texan so anything below that is literally freezing to us.
+Seriously, we pull out winter clothes out when the thermometer dips below 80 degrees.
+The world blooms overnight with all things pumpkin spice and every coffee place starts pushing pumpkin spice lattes.
+Food companies come up with weird pumpkin pie spice variations of their popular products.

-And HallowGivingMas sweeps into the stores replacing pool supplies and gaudy plasticware.
+HallowGivingMas sweeps into the stores replacing pool supplies and gaudy plasticware with spooky carved pumpkin decorations and of course snowmen.

-I’m not any different than anyone else – I love the smell of pumpkin spice.
-Yankee Candle Co. may be considering giving me my own parking space I’m at the store so much.
-I’ve become adept at making low carb pumpkin spice lattes but I didn’t think about those addictive Starbucks pumpkin spice scones!
+I’m not any different than anyone else.
+I love the smell of pumpkin spice.
+Yankee Candle Company may be considering giving me my own parking space as I’m at the store so much.
+I’ve become adept at making low carb pumpkin spice lattes because I just love the smell and taste of pumpkin spice.
+And those addictive Fivebucks pumpkin spice scones tease me because even I can’t have them when I’m doing keto.
+Until now.

-These low carb pumpkin spice scones are pumpkiny.
-They’re cinnamon-ginger-cloves-nutmeg-y.
-The brown butter and bourbon enhance the pumpkin spice flavor, making it warm and cozy.
-Eating one of these slathered with cream cheese, a cup of coffee in one hand, and my current reading material in the other makes me feel like one of the characters in Little Women or Anne of Green Gables, or maybe even Jane Eyre.
+These keto pumpkin spice scones are are just like a keto pumpkin bread, yes… very pumpkiny.
+They make my whole house smell amazing with their cinnamon, ginger, cloves, and nutmeg flavors.
+The brown butter and bourbon enhance the pumpkin spice flavor making each tasty bite warm and cozy.
+Having one of these keto scones slathered with cream cheese, a cup of coffee in one hand, and my current reading material in the other makes me feel like one of the characters in ” Little Women” or ” Anne of Green Gables”, or maybe even Jane Eyre.

-Compressing the pumpkin puree between paper towels gets out extra moisture and keeps the pumpkin spice scones from being too wet.
-If aren’t careful to really absorb that extra moisture these scones will not be very good.
-Don’t skip this step.
+One big thing I learned is that compressing the pumpkin puree between paper towels gets out extra moisture and keeps the pumpkin spice scones from being too wet.
+If aren’t careful to really absorb all the extra moisture from the pumpkin, these scones will not be very good.
+The dry ingredients won’t stand a chance.
+Trust me, please don’t skip this step.

-I used the Go Raw Sprouted Pumpkin Seeds for the topping.
-I like the flavor a lot.
-If you don’t get these be careful – some pumpkin seeds aren’t hulled and you don’t want those!
-Torani Sugar Free Pumpkin Pie Syrup adds a nice blast of extra pumpkin flavor plus some extra sweetness to these scones.
-It really makes a difference!
+I used Go Raw Sprouted Pumpkin Seeds for the topping.
+I just love the flavor of them and the slight crunch.
+If you don’t get these be careful.
+A few pumpkin seeds aren’t hulled in different brands I’ve tried and you don’t want those.

 Low Carb Pumpkin Spice Scones Recipe